awesomesmallwolf/MERN-Stack-demo/README.md

 - my-prometheus: prometheus board for metrics
 - grafana: grafana dashboard to display metrics

-# All ready? - go to enjoy :vulcan_salute:
+# All ready? - go to enjoy
-## enter the front-end :joystick:
+## enter the front-end
-open the browser and go to http://localhost:82/ :footprints:
+open the browser and go to http://localhost:82/

-## enter the back-end :star2:
+## enter the back-end
-open the browser and go to http://localhost:83/ :footprints:
+open the browser and go to http://localhost:83/

-## see the api swagger documentation :yarn:
+## see the api swagger documentation
-open the browser and go to http://localhost:83/api/docs/swagger :footprints:
+open the browser and go to http://localhost:83/api/docs/swagger

-# test? yes sure! :hammer_and_wrench:
+# test? yes sure!
-api tests :mage:
+api tests
-- enter the folder api-answers  (cd api-answers) :footprints:
+- enter the folder api-answers  (cd api-answers)
-- run: npm run test :crossed_fingers:
+- run: npm run test

-front tests :mage:
+front tests
-- enter the folder xald-app  (cd xald-app) :footprints:
+- enter the folder xald-app  (cd xald-app)
-- run: npm test :crossed_fingers:
+- run: npm test

 #
-## thanks for visiting this repository :clap: :clap:
+## thanks for visiting this repository
-do things with love and you will always get great satisfaction :heart: :heart:
+do things with love and you will always get great satisfaction :heart:
-:ok_hand: :love_you_gesture: :sunglasses: